main() Method Explained in Java

 3. void

-• Indicates the method does not return any value
+The void keyword indicates that the method does not return any value.

 4. main